Emmylytics/hng-stage2-sql-business-analysis/README.md

 - Handled missing and inconsistent values
 - Removed duplicates using window functions (`ROW_NUMBER()`)
 - Standardized text fields (TRIM, case formatting)
-- Validated key columns such as ratings and monetary values
+- Validated key columns such as ratings and monetary fields

 ---

 ## 🔍 Key Insights

 ### 1. Regional Conversion Gap
-Customer conversion varies significantly by region, with Lagos leading (49.32%) and Kano (31.03%) and Oyo (33.33%) lagging.
-This represents an ~18 percentage-point gap.
+Customer conversion varies significantly by region: Lagos leads at **49.32% (72/146)**, followed by **Rivers (42.42%)**, and **FCT (41.30%)**, while **Oyo (33.33%)** and **Kano (31.03%)** lag behind.
+This reflects an ~18 percentage-point gap between the highest and lowest-performing regions.

 ---

 ### 2. Seller Performance Concentration
-A small group of sellers drives most revenue while maintaining strong ratings and fulfilment performance, creating dependency risk.
+Seller performance is highly uneven across the platform.
+A small group of sellers consistently leads in **revenue contribution, customer ratings, and fulfilment efficiency**, while the majority operate below key performance thresholds.
+This creates a dependency on a limited set of high-performing sellers, increasing operational and scalability risk.

 ---

 ### 3. Product Quality Drives Revenue
-Revenue is concentrated among a few high-performing electronics products, with higher-rated products consistently generating stronger sales.
+Revenue is heavily concentrated in a small number of high-performing products, particularly within the electronics category.
+Products such as **HP Pavilion 15, Apple AirPods, and TP-Link Wi-Fi Router** generate significantly higher sales.
+Additionally, higher-rated products consistently outperform lower-rated ones, confirming that product quality is a strong driver of revenue performance across the platform.

 ---